 - (a) The Director of Equal Opportunity will contact the Complainant and encourage him, her or them to meet to discuss the nature and circumstances of the reported conduct and review any relevant documentation that is available. - (b) The Director of Equal Opportunity will also discuss or notify the Complainant about: - (1) Available supportive measures that may be necessary to provide for the Complainant's safety, health or well-being.
 Such supportive measures can include, for example, adjustments to academic schedules, changes to living, dining, transportation, working and/or immigration arrangements (if available), and statutorily provided leave to employees pursuant to Mass.
 G.L. c.
-49, §52D; - (2) The availability of this policy (and, if applicable, the Sexual Misconduct Policy); and - (3) The right to report and the right to decline to report the matter to the Department of Public Safety and/or to local law enforcement if the conduct is potentially criminal in nature (and that such a report will not change the College's obligation potentially to investigate the matter but it may briefly delay the timing of the investigation if a law enforcement agency requests that the College delay its process for a reasonable amount of time to allow it to gather evidence of criminal conduct).
+49, §52D.
+Supportive measures for incidents of conduct prohibited under this policy will be considered regardless of where the conduct is alleged to have occurred, either geographically or in connection with the College's programs or activities and regardless of whether a complaint is filed; - (2) The availability of this policy (and, if applicable, the Sexual Misconduct Policy); and - (3) The right to report and the right to decline to report the matter to the Department of Public Safety and/or to local law enforcement if the conduct is potentially criminal in nature (and that such a report will not change the College's obligation potentially to investigate the matter but it may briefly delay the timing of the